gbolahanadewuyi/terp-frontend/README.md

 # terp-frontend
-An enterprise resource platform to manage day to day operations at an engineering firm Built with react
+An enterprise resource platform built with reactjs to manage day to day operations at an engineering firm